AaronMuriel/jenkins-cluster/README.md

 - Maven 3.3.9
 - Ant 1.9.7

-## Run Jenkins Cluster ##

-To start a Jenkins cluster run this command.

-    docker-compose --file jenkins-cluster.yml up -d
+### Start Jenkins Slaves ###

+Build the Docker Images for Jenkins Slave

+    docker build -t jenkins-slave /jenkins-slave

+If Jenkins Master is running in another server, point the slave to that server.

+    docker run -d jenkins-slave -master http://<JENKINS_MASTER_ADDRESS>:8080

+If the Jenkins Slave container will run in the same server than Jenkins Master container, just link them.

+    docker run -d --link jenkins:jenkins jenkins-slave

 ## List Containers ##

-Use this command to lsit the containers that the previous command has started.
+Use this command to list running containers

-    docker-compose ps
+    docker ps

-## Scaling Jenkins Slaves ##

-To scale slave service:

-    docker-compose --file jenkins-cluster.yml scale slave=5

-After that command you should see five slaves connected to Jenkins.